Azure-Samples/azure-voting-app-redis/README.md

 # Azure Voting App

-This sample creates a multi-container application in an Azure Container Service (AKS) Kubernetes.
+This sample creates a multi-container application in an Azure Container Service (AKS) cluster.
 The application interface has been built using Python / Flask.
 The data component is using Redis.

 To walk through a quick deployment of this application, see the AKS [quick start](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).